 The Nomination and Remuneration Committee recommends each year a set of objectives directly derived from the business plan and from any other priorities to be assigned to the Chief Executive Officer.
 These objectives include both Group and individual financial and non-financial targets and are measured over a predetermined time period (up to three years).
 Those objectives, and the year-end evaluation of the achievements, are documented and submitted by the Nomination and Remuneration Committee to the full Board.
-The final evaluation leads to an assessment, based on measured results, by the Board of Directors of all performance related elements of the remuneration package of the Chief Executive Officer
+The final evaluation leads to an assessment, based on measured results, by the Board of Directors of all performance related elements of the remuneration package of the Chief Executive Officer.

-The remuneration package of the other members of the Executive Management consists of a base remuneration, a short-term and long-term variable remuneration, a pension contribution and various other components.
-The remuneration package aims to be competitive and is aligned with the role and responsibilities of each Executive Manager, being a member of the BGE leading a globally operating industrial group with various business platforms.
+The remuneration package of the BGE members other than the Chief Executive Officer consists of a base remuneration, a short-term and long-term variable remuneration, a pension contribution and various other components.
+The remuneration package aims to be competitive and is aligned with the role and responsibilities of each BGE member leading a globally operating industrial group with various business platforms.

 The Chief Executive Officer evaluates the performance of each of the other BGE members and submits his assessment to the Nomination and Remuneration Committee.
 This evaluation is done annually based on documented objectives directly derived from the business plan and taking into account the specific responsibilities of each BGE member.
 The achievements measured against those objectives will determine all performance-related elements of the remuneration package of each BGE member other than the Chief Executive Officer.
 The objectives include both Group and individual financial and non-financial targets and are measured over a predetermined time period (up to three years).